-According to the National Marine Fisheries Service, the Van Duzen River estuary functions primarily as a migratory corridor and as juvenile rearing habitat (with limited function as spawning habitat) for Chinook salmon, Coho salmon, and steelhead trout, which are federally listed threatened species.
+According to NOAA Fisheries, the Mad River estuary functions as a migratory corridor and as juvenile rearing habitat (with limited function as spawning habitat) for Chinook salmon, Coho salmon, and steelhead trout, which are federally listed threatened species.

-The proposed geotechnical drilling could adversely impact sensitive fish species by increased water turbidity through the release of drilling mud or disturbed sediments.
-According to NMFS, suspended sediments can make salmonid prey and predator detection difficult, reduce feeding opportunities, and induce behavioral modifications.
+Should the proposed geotechnical drilling take place within flowing waters of the river, the project could adversely impact sensitive fish species by increased water turbidity through the release of drilling mud or disturbed sediments.
+According to NOAA Fisheries, suspended sediments can make salmonid prey and predator detection difficult, reduce feeding opportunities, and induce behavioral modifications.
 Suspended sediments may also cause respiratory problems for fish, smother incubating eggs or juvenile fish, and reduce habitat by reducing the volume of interstitial spaces within substrate.
 Additionally, direct impact and/or vibrations resulting from driving the casing could be injurious to eggs and alevins in the gravel.